zerox13/dotfiles/README.md

+## TODO: Added files form the server and other machines

 # Dotfiles
 A repo to manage my dotfiles.

-This README file is made to make it easier for you if you wanna use my config.
+This README file is made to make it easier for you if you wish to use my config.

 ## Dotfiles included
 * **.vimrc** Vim config